-Six of our direct ancestors came on the Mayflower: John and Joan Hurst Tilley and their daughter Elizabeth, John Howland, and Steven Hopkins with his daughter Constance, second wife, and three other children.
+Six direct ancestors came on the Mayflower: John and Joan Hurst Tilley and their daughter Elizabeth, John Howland, and Steven Hopkins with his daughter Constance, second wife, and three other children.
 John and Joan Tilley died the first winter and did not make it to the first Thanksgiving.
 Elizabeth later married John Howland, and Constance later married Nicholas Snow.

-In 1623, the Anne arrived with further direct ancestors, John and Ann Perkins Doane, Margaret Hicks (wife of Robert) and their children Samuel and Phebe, Nicholas Snow who later married Constance, and Edward Bangs and Rebecca Hobart Bangs with two children including daughter Apphia.
+In 1623, the Anne arrived with further ancestors, John and Ann Perkins Doane, Margaret Hicks (wife of Robert) and their children Samuel and Phebe, Nicholas Snow who later married Constance, and Edward Bangs and Rebecca Hobart Bangs with two children including daughter Apphia.

 The colony at Cape Ann, North of Boston, was founded in 1623.
 Two ships of the Dorchester Company brought 32 persons with John Tylly and Thomas Gardner as overseers of a fishing operation and the plantation, respectively.
-Our ancestor, Richard Normand, was one of the founders.
+Ancestor, Richard Normand, was one of the founders.
 He and his family moved to Naumkeag (later Salem) in 1626.

-Click on each link below to see the complete lineage.
+Each link below shows the lineage.